wazuh/wazuh-agent/docs/ref/commands.md

 }
 ```

-### **`update-group`**
+### **`fetch-config`**

-This centralized configuration command is responsible for updating the groups to which the agent belongs.
+This centralized configuration command is responsible for fetching the configuration of the groups to which the agent belongs.
 This command does not require any arguments.

 Executing this command triggers a reload of the configuration and modules to ensure the new settings are applied.